MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

 Follow the same code path to create another new entity.

-1. Next is to create an entity that extends from the public standards, create a relationship from it to a net new entity, and add the entity to the manifest.
+1. Next, create an entity that extends from the public standards, create a relationship from it to a net new entity, and add the entity to the manifest.

     ```csharp
     // Create an entity which extends "Account" from the standard, it contains everything that "Account" has